-- 1. Copayments: A copayment is a fixed dollar amount you must pay on receipt of care.
-The most common example is the office visit copayment that must be satisfied when you go to a doctor's office. - 2.
-Coinsurance: Coinsurance is the amount that you must pay as a percent of the allowed amount. - 3.
+- 1. Coinsurance: Coinsurance is the amount that you must pay as a percent of the allowed amount. - 2.
 Amounts in excess of the allowed amount: As a general rule, the allowed amount may often be significantly less than the provider's actual charges.
 You should be aware that when using out-of-network providers you can incur significant out-of-pocket expenses as the provider has not contracted with us or their local Blue Cross and/or Blue Shield plan for a negotiated rate and they can bill you for amounts in excess of the allowed amount.
 As one example, certain out-of-network facility claims may include very expensive ancillary charges (such as implantable devices) for which no extra reimbursement is available as these charges are not separately considered under the plan.
-This means you could be responsible for these charges if you use an out-of-network provider. - 4.
+This means you could be responsible for these charges if you use an out-of-network provider. - 3.
 Specialty Drug Financial Assistance: Only the amount you pay out-of-pocket for your specialty drugs will apply to your cost-sharing responsibilities or out-of-pocket limit.
 The dollar amount of any financial assistance provided to you by providers or manufacturers will not count towards coinsurance, copays, or deductible cost-sharing responsibilities or out-of-pocket limit.